Erin Bow: Fiction

-Novels

-In 2010, Bow published her first novel, Plain Kate, in which a wood carver's daughter faces suspicion from fellow townsfolk for her wood carving abilities.
-The book is also known as Wood Angel in the UK.
-In 2013, Bow published her second full-length novel, Sorrow's Knot.
+Standalone novels

 Prisoners of Peace series

 Prisoners of Peace is a book series set in a future dystopia on the prairies of Saskatchewan.
 Children of rulers are hostages to be killed if their country goes to war.
 The hostages are kept together in a school and must obey the governing AIs who manage it.
-The first book, The Scorpion Rules (2015), follows Greta Gustafsen Stuart, the Duchess of Halifax and Crown Princess of the Pan Polar Confederacy as she navigates the dystopia.
-The Swan Riders (2016) is the second book in the series.

 Short fiction

 Collaborating with her husband James Bow, Erin Bow published a short piece of fiction titled "A Stone of the Heart" in 2001.
 "A Stone of the Heart" was published in Missing Pieces (2001), a collection of Doctor Who stories.

 Poetry

-Under her maiden name Erin Noteboom, Bow published two volumes of poetry: Ghost Maps: Poems for Carl Hruska (2003) and Seal Up the Thunder (2005).
+Under her maiden name Erin Noteboom, Bow published two volumes of poetry:

 Her poetry was also published in other collections, including The Malahat Review, PRISM International, Prairie Fire, and online in Rattle.

+Memoir

 Other

-Bow published a memoir The Mongoose Diaries: Excerpts from a Mother's First Year (2007) under her maiden name, Erin Noteboom.
 In 2013, Bow wrote A Defense of Fantasy: Classical Literature v.
 Modern YA (2013) for YA Interrobang.
 She also published short essays for the Perimeter Institute of Theoretical Physics.
-As part of St. Jerome University's Reading Series, Bow gave a talk on the intersection between science and literature.
-Currently, Bow is working on a new novel and a volume of poetry about science.